Wage And Hour Dispute Assistance

 In the state of California, your employer is responsible for ensuring that all employees get their meal breaks and rest breaks, are paid for overtime and are reimbursed appropriately for uniforms, tools, mileage, etc. The wage and hour attorneys at The Nourmand Law Firm represent clients in the following violations:

 - In the state of California, all employers are required to abide by state and federal employment laws by paying employees who have worked beyond the eight-hour workday or 40-hour workweek, in overtime pay or double-time pay.
 If you are not paid for your overtime hours or on-duty hours, your employer may be violating California laws.

 - Meal breaks

 - California employment law states that nonexempt employees who work for more than five hours are entitled to a 30-minute uninterrupted lunch breaks.

 - Rest breaks

 - For every four hours worked, the employee is entitled to a ten–minute rest period.

-- Managers, supervisors misclassified as exempt employees
+- Managers, supervisors misclassified as exempt employees or independent contractors

 - Reimbursement for mileage, tools, uniforms, uniform maintenance allowance, etc.